g0v-data/g0v-hackmd-archive/notes/NlzvLbx3Rb-1Gvi7AIOPlQ.md

 **Features:**

-* By treating streams as first-class citizens, improving reliability with integrated error correction and congestion control, and facilitating faster connection establishment without the need for the traditional TCP handshake, the QUIC protocol—which underpins HTTP/3—offers more effective multiplexing and reduced latency.
+* By treating streams as first-class citizens, improving reliability with integrated error correction and congestion control, and facilitating faster connection establishment without the need for the traditional TCP [handshake](https://en.m.wikipedia.org/wiki/Handshake_(computing)), the QUIC protocol—which underpins HTTP/3—offers more effective multiplexing and reduced latency.

 **Strengths:**